BattletechModders/LowVisibility/README.md

 __WARNING: THIS MOD LIKELY BREAKS SKIRMISH MULTIPLAYER.__ It has not been tested, but all due to the way it's been implemented my guess is that it won't work.
 You have been warned!

+## Summary

+This mod is comprehensive, but a short summary of changes in the mod include:

+* Sensor blips can now be targeted and attacked, allowing long range builds to be more viable.
+* ECM bubbles provide protection for allies and reduce enemy sensors.
+* Enemy details are hidden and are only revealed to strong sensors and/or pilots with high Tactics.
+* The environment can reduce visibility due to snow, rain, night, etc. This makes sensors critical to success on those maps.
+* Stealth can hide enemy mechs (and your own!) allowing you to close range safely.

 ## Target Detection

 What you can detect is defined by your unit's _visual lock_ or _sensor lock_. __Visual Lock__ occurs when your unit can visually identify a target, while __Sensor Lock__ occurs when your unit can identify a target using electronics.
 A unit can have one, both or no lock to a target, depending on various factors (described below).